-- 7.3.1 During a pupil's first year and at each key stage thereafter, the School will carry out a screening test, the results of which will be reported to the pupil's parents. - 7.3.2 The tests used are not diagnostic tests of a kind which an educational psychologist would carry out, and they are not infallible.
+- 7.3.1 During a pupil's first year and at each key stage thereafter, the School will carry out a screening test, the results of which will be reported to the pupil's parents if there is an area of concern. - 7.3.2 The tests used are not diagnostic tests of a kind which an educational psychologist would carry out, and they are not infallible.
 The purpose of the tests is to detect circumstances which may need further investigation or a formal assessment.
-The cost of screening tests is included in the tuition fees. - 7.3.3 If the outcome of a test or any other circumstances give us reason to think that a pupil may have a learning difficulty, we will report and consult with the pupil's parents as necessary and make recommendations.
+The cost of screening tests is included in the tuition fees. - 7.3.3 A student who is flagged, is put on the SENCo's "watching brief" and teachers are informed, via the iSams SEN register.
+A period of observation-usually a term follows, at the end of which the SENCo may carry out further testing of a more diagnostic nature. - 7.3.4 If the outcome of a test or any other circumstances give us reason to think that a pupil may have a learning difficulty, we will report and consult with the pupil's parents as necessary and make recommendations.